-My alarm went off way too early after another rough night of baby girl not sleeping well.
+The alarm goes off way too early after another rough night of baby not sleeping well.

-After dropping the boys off I finally got a free moment, and I walked to the bay window, looking out into early morning light.
-I listened.
-My eyes teared up when I heard her words.
+After dropping the boys off I finally get a free moment, and I walk to the bay window, looking out into early morning light.
+I listen.
+My eyes tear up when I hear her words.

-You see, last week I asked several friends to pray for a family member who’s struggling.
+You see, the previous week I asked several friends to pray for a family member who’s struggling.
 After years of praying on my own, my petitions feel weak and floundering.
 I search for the right things to say and feel like I’m drowning in a sea of empty pleas.

 A few days before I received my friend’s message, I simply said, “God, I don’t know what to pray anymore.
 Please just intervene.”

 The evening after coming to God with what I thought was a fruitless appeal, he stirred my heart to pray this person would see one thing: that his life has value.
 To see that despite all the bumps, mistakes and pain, his life was worth saving.

 So I did.
 And as I looked out the window into the light that morning listening to my friend’s message, she said the exact words, “I believe his life was value.”